prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 .. ipython:: python

-   import matplotlib.pylab as plt plt.imshow(matrix, interpolation='none', cmap='seismic')
+    import matplotlib.pylab as plt
-   plt.clim([0,3])
+    showAtomicMatrix(matrix, atoms=atoms.ca, cmap='seismic', markersize=8)
     plt.xlabel('Residue')
     plt.ylabel('Residue')
-   plt.colorbar()
-   plt.tight_layout()
+    plt.clim([-3,3])

-Mean value of interaction for each residue can be displayed on the plot using :func:`.showInteractions` function.
+The total number of interaction for each residue can be displayed on the plot using :func:`.showCumulativeInteractionTypes()` function.

 .. ipython:: python

-   interactions.showInteractions()

-Residues with the higest score can be displayed using :meth:`.Interactions.showFrequenctInteractions` method.
+   interactions.showCumulativeInteractionTypes()

+The results with the higest number of possible contacts can be saved in PDB file.
+They will be restored in Occupancy column and display in VMD_.

 .. ipython:: python

-   interactions.showFrequenctInteractions()

-We can change the minimum value of score using *cutoff* option:

-.. ipython:: python

-   interactions.showFrequenctInteractions(cutoff=3)
+   interactions.saveInteractionsPDB(filename='5kqm_meanMatrix.pdb')

 Visualize number of interactions onto 3D structure